polkastream/pstr/README.md

 # Tokenomics
-PSTR is minted off Binance Smart Chain (BSC) With a maximum supply of one billion (1,000,000,000) tokens.
+PSTR is minted off Binance Smart Chain (BSC) with a maximum supply of one billion (1,000,000,000) tokens.

 For passive income, PSTR is built in with Automated Rewards Farming (ARF) to include: